frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 As part of the upgrade process:

+- Dogtag key replication shall be configured using the steps described at `Set up Dogtag key replication`_.

-- The schema will be updated.
+- The schema (including Dogtag schema) will be updated.

 - Any essential/default sub-CAs will be created, and relevant certificates issued.